 If you are experiencing trouble with your Bluetooth thermometer here are a few tips for troubleshooting the issue.
+Please try the following steps first:

 Verify that your probe works with Zenput.